chrisminnick/advanced-react/real-time-chat/README.md

 ## Project Overview

 This project is a real-time chat application built with React, Node.js, Express, and Socket.io.
-It allows users to create chat rooms and send messages to other users in real-time.
-Users can also see who is currently online in the chat room.
+It allows users to create user accounts, login to user accounts, and send messages in real-time.

 ## Tech Stack